 Laos is generally considered to be small in terms of population, but its population is disproportionate when one considers the sheer amount of land.
-This, coupled with the abundance of natural resources, has attracted many investors from developing countries such as China, Vietnam, and Korea to invest in Laos.
+This, coupled with the abundance of natural resources, has attracted many investors from economies which are growing fast such as China, Vietnam, and Korea.
 Laos is slowly but surely breaking out of its developing-nation status, and the government has taken steps to achieve this.